pgexperts/handyrep/docs/designspec.rst

 * Can be run in a failover configuration, with a 2nd Handyrep which doesn't accept commands.
 * Designed to minimize the per-node installation requirements.
 * Controls one single PostgreSQL cluster of master-slave replicas
-* Binary replication only
 * Supports multiple replicas
 * Supports cascading replication
-* Only one (network) location for archiving
-* Supporting only PostgreSQL 9.2 and later
-* Does not deal with PITR, except to support WAL-E archiving

 Setup Requirements
 ------------------